The Immersed Skeletal Finite Element Method for Elliptic Interface Problems: The Immersed skeletal finite element Scheme

-In the section, the weak Galerkin finite element method and the finite element method are applied to the elliptic interface problem on unfitted meshes.
-First, we give the definitions of the approximation functions space and the weak differential operators.
-Then the numerical scheme are proposed.
+In this section, we apply the {skeletal FEM} and the standard {FEM} for the problems \eqref{Elliptic_problem}-\eqref{Laplacian_extend_interface_conditions} on unfitted meshes.
+We start by defining the finite element space and introducing the corresponding differential operators.
+Then, we present the proposed numerical scheme in detail.

-Assume the partition $\mathcal{T}_h$ satisfies the shape-regular conditions \cite{WGStokes1} and do not require the mesh to be aligned with the interface.
-Denote by $\mathcal{T}_h^n$ the set of the non-interface element.
-Denote by $\mathcal{T}_h^I$ the set of the interface element which intersect with interface.
-For $T \in \mathcal{T}_h$, define the diameter of $T$ as $h_T$.
-Set $h = \max_{h \in \mathcal{T}_h} h_T$.
-Denote by $\mathcal{E}_h$ the set of the all edges in $\mathcal{T}_h^I$.
-The set of intersecting edges of interface elements and non-interface elements is denoted as $\mathcal{E}_h^I$.
-In the WG method, the discontinuous weak function $v_h=\{v_0, v_b\}$ is used.
-The weak function is consistent of two parts: the interior function $v_0$ and the boundary function $v_b$.
-Noted that $v_b$ has one unique value on the boundary $\partial T$.
-For the integer $k \geqslant 1$, we define the following approximation function spaces.